PipeWire/pipewire/doc/architecture.md

 ## Proxies and resources

-When a client connect to a PipeWire daemon, a new `struct pw_proxy` object is created with ID 0.
+When a client connects to a PipeWire daemon, a new `struct pw_proxy` object is created with ID 0.
 The `struct pw_core` interface is assigned to the proxy.